-HU's Harrisburg Campus is in an urban setting with areas that are open to the public during normal business hours, such as the first floor containing Admissions and Financial Aid and parking garage floors three through nine.
+HU's Harrisburg Campus is in an urban setting with areas that are open to the public during normal business hours, such as the first floor containing Admissions and Financial Aid and parking garage floors three through nine at 326 Market Street, Harrisburg.

-Floors two and 10-14 containing HU's academic areas, student affairs, HU's library, and faculty and administrative offices are controlled by card access.
+Floors two and 10-14 containing HU's academic areas, student affairs, HU's library, faculty, and administrative offices, as well as the Student Union at the Whitaker Center, are controlled by card access.